Ricky5panish/Sir-Morphalot/README.md

 The encryption key embedded in the code is updated with a randomly generated key.
 This key update is a crucial part of the code manipulation and ensures that the next version of the program can correctly decrypt its overlay.

 ### Recompilation:
-After modification and key update, the next version of the program is created by recompiling the modified source code with the Windows-provided C# compiler csc.exe (that's the main reason why I chose C#).
+After modification and key update, the next version of the program is created by recompiling the modified source code with the Windows-provided C# compiler csc.exe (the main reason why I chose C#).

 ### Encryption and overlay attachment:
 The modified source code is then encrypted with the new key and attached as an overlay to the new executable file, so that the new version also has a correctly encrypted overlay to run properly later.